brillout/awesome-react-components/README.md

 - Know of a great React component not on this list?
 Please PR.
   - List the component alphabetically.
   - Reference it only once.
   - Describe it succinctly, sufficiently, and without flair.
+(No line wrap in your listing.)
   - If available, please also include a direct link to a demo site.
   - If available, please also include a direct link to a separate docs site.
 - Know of a derelict React component that _is_ on this list?
 Please PR with removals.